-Insurance is not required to receive the vaccine.
+You are not required to have insurance to receive the vaccine and there will be no cost to you.
 Although your insurance may be billed to cover the cost to administer the vaccine, there should be no cost to you to receive it, either at the time of your appointment or at any time thereafter.

 General Vaccine Information

 The U.S. Food and Drug Administration has granted emergency use authorization to both the Pfizer and Moderna COVID-19 vaccines.
 As with any vaccine we provide to our patients, Centura Health has procedures in place to ensure the safety of individuals receiving the COVID-19 vaccine.
 We understand that some individuals may be concerned about getting the COVID-19 vaccine and want to assure you that safety is our top priority.